 A more exhaustive list can be found on the documentation.

-All of those options are well proven in traditional and cloud native architecture and it can makes sense to choose from one of those.
-However, the Integrated storage option is nowadays the recommended solution from Hashicorp.
-Taking into considerations the following table, extracted again from the documentation, it does make sense:
+All of those options are well proven in traditional and cloud native architecture, and it can makes sense to choose from one of those.
+However, the Integrated storage option is nowadays the recommended solution from HashiCorp.
+Taking into considerations the following table, extracted, again, from the documentation, it does make sense:

 Β Integrated Storage External Storage